metziai/univoice_support/privacy.md

 UniVoice processes your spoken input either **locally on your device** or through trusted third-party services such as **Microsoft Azure**, **Google Cloud** and  **Open AI**  to deliver accurate speech recognition, translation, summary and text polishing.

-We want to be absolutely clear:
+We want to be clear:
 > 🛑 **UniVoice does NOT store, log, or retain any raw audio data.
 Ever.**

 - Audio is streamed temporarily for real-time transcription and translation only.